giannilmbd/dynare/doc/manual/source/the-model-file.rst

 =========================================

-Dynare allows simulating models with up to two occasionally-binding constraints by relying on a piecewise linear solution as in *Guerrieri and Iacoviello (2015)*.
+Dynare allows simulating models with up to two occasionally-binding constraints by relying on a piecewise linear solution as in :cite:t:`Guerrieri:2015`.
-It also allows estimating such models employing either the inversion filter of *Cuba-Borda, Guerrieri, Iacoviello, and Zhong (2019)* or the piecewise Kalman filter of *Giovannini, Pfeiffer, and Ratto (2021)*.
+It also allows estimating such models employing either the inversion filter of :cite:t:`CubaBorda:2019` or the piecewise Kalman filter of :cite:t:`Giovannini:2021`.
 To trigger computations involving occasionally-binding constraints requires

 #. defining and naming the occasionally-binding constraints using an ``occbin_constraints`` block